The process of applying to GP training for 2021 entry comprises the following stages:

 Dates for Round 1 2021:

 Apply from: 5th November 2020, closing date 1st December 2020.

 Invitations to book MSRA: By 5th Jan 2021

 MSRA dates (2021): 28th Jan – 12th Feb

 Job offers: By 30th March 2021

 Start date: 4th August 2021

 Round 1 Re-advert (only jobs left unfilled after round 1 – usually 500-800+ jobs):

-Round 2 (only jobs left unfilled after round 1 – usually 300-500+ jobs but may be more in 2021 as there is no round 1 re-advert planned):
+Round 2 (mostly jobs left unfilled after round 1 – usually 300-500+ jobs, but may be fewer this year due to higher competition in Round 1):

 Dates for Round 2 2021 are: